a6enez3r/mkd/README.md

-# makeDB
+# mkdk

-collection of commands to easily run common docker containers
+collection of commands to simplify running common `Docker` containers

 ***